arunkumarbandari/arungenz.github.io/pages/about.md

 ## WEBSITE IS COOKING...!

-This website is made out of curiosity, enthusiasm and passion towards fashion and tech industry.
+This BLOG is made out of curiosity, enthusiasm and passion towards fashion and tech industry.

 Let us discuss stuff and learn together.